Tag: hear

 2) Why do Christians often fight over earthly inheritance or when they have the imperishable inheritance?

-3) How might a daily reminder of your eternal inheritance how you interact with in the world?
-What can you do to put that reminder front-and-center in your life?
+3) How might a daily reminder of your inheritance change how you interact with in the world?
+What can you do to put that reminder front-and-center in your ?

 ※Prayer※